GSA/digitalgov.gov/content/news/2023/07/2023-07-19-gsa-shared-service-provider-program-guide.md

 ---
 date: 2023-07-20 14:28:00 -0500
 kicker: kick
-title: " GSA’s Shared Service Provider Program Guide"
+title: "GSA’s Shared Service Provider Program Guide"
 deck: Interested in becoming a Shared Service Provider?
 summary: The newly-released SSP Program Guide was created for commercial vendors interested in becoming a Shared Service Provider.
 # See all topics at https://digital.gov/topics
 topics:
   - security